dcunited001/dcunited001.github.io/_drafts/2016-07-15-facets-of-greatness-understanding-the-political-system.md

 And what happens then?
 Smarter, well-researched policies ... generally.

-(maybe remove) In the Nineties and Aughties, there were just too many people who weren't paying attention.
+In the Nineties and Aughties, there were just too many people who weren't paying attention.
 Because, for the most part, it all felt good.
 Why?
 Cheap credit provided plenty of liquidity for the economy.
 Cheap credit leads to misallocation of resources.
 We weren't really aware there were problems or if we were, we didn't know why.
 We weren't reading the signals.